 An alternative to complaining direct to a Magistrate's Court is to take civil action.
 This can be very expensive, so first seek advice from the Citizen's Advice Bureau and a solicitor, and obtain costings in advance.

-We normally work for the companies that are causing the noise nuisance, and do not usually work for individuals.
+We work for the companies that are causing the noise nuisance, and do not usually work for individuals.
 So, if the noise nuisance is caused by a company, please recommend us to them.
+Please do NOT phone us.

-We only work on noise caused by industrial or commercial companies.
+We only work on noise caused by factories or commercial companies.
 We do not work on noise generated by domestic residents or individuals such as noisy neighbours, dogs barking etc.

 One common myth is that planting trees or shrubs on a garden boundary will reduce the noise transmitted into the garden and house.
 But it would be necessary to plant about a 100 metre wide band of dense shrubs / trees just to make the sound appear approximately half as loud.
 Planting a few shrubs or trees will have no effect on the noise at all.